-As an academy school, the level of financial risk is low.
+As an academy school, the level of financial risk is low, however we draw attention to the Trust's circumstances noted in the Going Concern section of this report.
 Cash flows can be reliably forecast, monitored and reported.
 Staff costs make up the majority of expenditure and are relatively stable with contingencies in place to cover such items as sickness and maternity.